Eya-ben-nhila/SmartSolar/README.md

 ### APK Installation

-Download the latest APK from the releases section or build it yourself:
+Download the latest APK from the APK releases section or build it yourself:

 ```bash
 ./gradlew assembleDebug